zzxwill/odps/intl.en-US/User Guide/External table/Unstructured data exported to OSS.md

     }
     ```

-    There are three outputer interfaces: setup, Output and close, which are essentially Symmetric With the extractor's three interfaces, setup, extract, and close.
-Where setup \(\) and close \(\) are called only once in an outputer.
-You can do initialization preparation work in setup, And you usually need to put setup \(\) the three parameters passed in are saved as class variable for ouputerd, Used in the output \(\) or close \(\) interface after convenience.
+    All output logic must call the Outputer API.
+There are three outputer APIs \(setup, output, and close\) which all correspond to the three extractor APIs \(setup, extract, and close\).
+Where setup\(\) and close\(\) are called only once in an outputer.
+The user may perform initialization preparation in setup.
+Furthermore, the three parameters returned by setup\(\) must be saved as outputer class variables to be used in the output\(\) or close\(\) APIs.
 The interface, close \(\), is used to sweep the end of the Code.

-    Typically, most of the data processing occurs in the output \(record\) interface.
-The MaxCompute system calls output \(record\) Once based on each input record processed by the current outputer assignment \).
-Assuming that when an output \(record\) call returns, the Code has already consumed the record, So after the current output \(record\) returns, the system uses the memory used by the record for it, so when the information in record is used across multiple output \(\) function calls, the record for the current process needs to be invoked. clone \(\) method to save the current record.
+    Typically, most of the data processing occurs in the output \(Record\) interface.
+The MaxCompute system calls output \(Record\) Once based on each input record processed by the current outputer assignment \).
+Assuming that when an output \(Record\) call returns, the Code has already consumed the Record, so after the current output \(Record\) returns, the system uses the memory used by the record for it, so when the information in Record is used across multiple output\(\) function calls, the record for the current process needs to be invoked.clone\(\) method to save the current record.

--   **Define Extractor**
+-   Define Extractor

     Exatrractor is used for Data Reading, parsing, processing, and so on, if the output tables eventually do not need to be read by MaxCompute and so on, you do not need to define them.